MicrosoftDocs/security/security-docs/zero-trust/azure-protect-resources-cyberattacks.md

 ---
 title: How do I protect my Azure resources from destructive cyberattacks?
-description: Learn how to secure an Azure Virtual Desktop deployment with Zero Trust principles. ms.date: 02/11/2024 ms.service: security
+description: Learn how to protect your Azure resources from destructive cyberattacks. ms.date: 02/11/2024 ms.service: security
 author: rudneir2